 When calculating the MM Level, the algorithms minimize the effect of finger movement and skin moisture.
 The MM level is comparable between users.
 If two persons are placed in the same environment and situation, it is possible to observe which one is calmer.

 There is no momentary optimal value

-Important is also to know, that the Moodmetric measurement does not tell whether a reaction is positive or negative.
-The Moodmetric ring is not an emotion detector.
+It is equally important to acknowledge that the Moodmetric measurement does not tell whether a reaction is positive or negative.
+The Moodmetric smart ring is not a detector of emotions as such.

 There are people who react fast and strong, while others respond more calmly.
-For instance creative people are often very prone to stimulus and they get a lot of new ideas.
-This can be seen in high Moodmetric levels as well as big fluctuation.
-A person doing work that requires deep and long concentration might have low Moodmetric levels throughout the working day.
+For instance, a person doing work that requires much concentration over long periods of time might have low MM levels throughout the working day.

-Feedback from the Moodmetric ring users tells that own perception is in line with the measurement.
-If the daily average is around 50, the situation and energy levels are normal.
-Values over 50 for a long time go hand in hand with the feeling of overload and weakened wellbeing.
-Very low daily figures might indicate depression.
+Feedback from users of the Moodmetric smart ring indicate that the MM level correlates with a user’s own perception of their situation.
+If the 24-hour average is around 50, the energy levels are normal.
+Values over 50 for long periods of time go hand in hand with the feeling of being overloaded; cracks in one’s well-being begin to show.
+Very low daily figures, on the other hand, might be a sign of depression.

 - Part 1: Fight or flight response

 - Part 3: Tools for long term and continuous stress measurement